Saturday, April 16, 2011

 Watching this clip, I get the feeling that we are witnessing a first-rate historical commentary on the pre and post-crisis environment.
 If economic historians don't look back to Burry's talks, or Tom Woods' analysis of the crisis, they'll be doing everyone a huge disservice.

 If you want to know a great deal more about Michael Burry's investments and his views on America's current cultural and financial condition, check out our posts in the section below.
 Lots of valuable info, including an unedited Bloomberg interview transcript, will be found here.

 1. Michael Burry: macro star?
 (Bloomberg interview transcript) - Finance Trends.

-2. Michael Burry bullish on farmland & gold (Bloomberg) - Finance Trends.
+2. Michael Burry bullish on farmland and gold (Bloomberg) - Finance Trends.

 3. Michael Lewis on Charlie Rose: The Big Short - Finance Trends.